1. Find the optimistic viewpoint in a negative situation.

 Stress builds up.
-Negative thoughts about just about anything start to well up and I feel like my own personal power decreases.
+Negative thoughts about just about anything can start to well up.

-But if I slow down just for a few minutes – even if I have to force it by walking, talking and eating slower – then my mind and body calms down too.
+Slow down for a few minutes – walk, talk and eat slower – then your mind and body calms down too.
 It becomes easier to think things through clearly again and easier to find the optimistic and constructive perspective.